jes/ricochet-group/README.md

 Upgrades
 --------

-If there is a new version available, and you want to upgrade your running `ricochet-group` instance.
+If there is a new version available, and you want to upgrade your running `ricochet-group` instance:

 First update the git repo, and fetch any possible updates to the dependencies, and build the new version of the code: